cnb2412/terraform-module-aws-tf-pipeline/readme.md

 The Project Factory module will take the following actions:

-1. Create a source repo on Code Commit
+1. Create a S3 bucket for TF state files

 <!-- BEGIN_TF_DOCS -->